Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 32
-## 32] Print the file faces.txt, but only print the first instance of each duplicate line, even if the duplicates don’t appear next to each other.
+> Print the file faces.txt, but only print the first instance of each duplicate line, even if the duplicates don’t appear next to each other.

 ```
 cat -n faces.txt | sort -u -k 2 | sort -n | cut -f 2